 Spondylolisthesis typically happens in the neck (cervical) or lower back (lumbar) area, although it can occur anywhere on the spine.
 If the vertebra slips too far, the bones it is slipping towards can then press on the nerves of the spinal cord, causing intense pain that requires treatment, often in the form of surgery.

 There are several causes of spondylolisthesis, with overuse or damage to the spine being the most common.
 Stress fractures of the vertebra are common in athletes and others who participate in frequent physical activity or those with a labor-intensive occupation.
-Stress fractures associated with these activities often weaken the bones in the spine, causing them to shift out of place, hence spondylolisthesis.
-The condition can also have a genetic origin, such as being born with vertebra that are thin, which increases your risk of them slipping out of place.
+Stress fractures associated with these activities often weaken the bones in the spine, causing them to shift out of place, hence producing spondylolisthesis.
+The condition can also have a genetic component, such as being born with vertebrae that are thin, which increases your risk of them slipping out of place.

 The treatment needed for spondylolisthesis depends largely on how severe the symptoms are.
 Our doctors prefer beginning with non-invasive options first, and only recommend surgery if other treatments have failed to relieve your pain.

-Conservative treatment options include medications, such as anti-inflammatory or prescription pain relief drugs, a back brace to keep the body properly aligned to avoid any unnecessary damage, short-term rest, and physical therapy.
+Conservative treatment options include medications, such as anti-inflammatory or prescription pain relief drugs, a back brace to keep the body properly aligned to avoid any unnecessary damage, short-term rest and physical therapy.